jpmor/site/sitewiki/quotes.md

 > until it finally broke under predictable circumstances.

 `- Ed Hirs`

-> Flight is but a temporary escape from the eternal custody of the Earth.

-`- Beryl Markham`

-> A new device merely opens the door, it does not compel anyone to
-> enter.

-`- Lynn White`

 > We must catch up morally and internationally with the machine age.
 We
 > must catch up with it... in such a way as to create peace in the